 - To prevent drowning, never fill the water up past where their nostrils are when their head is tucked in.

 - Never leave your tortoise in the bathtub while filling it up.
 It's easy to forget what you're doing and they will drown.
 Don't leave them with the shower going either, as this can cause them to defecate and the stool will block the drain and overflow the tub.

 - Leaving your large tortoise alone in a safe, shallow amount of water is fine, however, babies should not be left unattended and adults should be checked on often.

 - While in the water, don't be surprised to see your tortoise dunk his head in for what seems like forever.
 He's not depressed; he's drinking!
 Watch his throat and you will see him swallowing.

-If you're in the right climate, outdoors is the best place for your new tortoise!
+If you're in the right climate, the outdoors is the best place for your new tortoise!
 You should only keep one if they're able to spend at least half the year outside.
-Housing a sulcata outside is just a larger scale version of the indoor setup, but is much easier if you have the right space.
+Housing a sulcata outside is just a larger-scale version of the indoor setup but is much easier if you have the right space.
 When outdoors, they need no lighting except a heat lamp for night's colder temperatures.
 Also, a UVB light isn't required because your tortoise will soak up the sun's natural rays during the day!